If you don't like 'Agnipath' scheme don't join armed forces, no compulsion: V K Singh slams protesters | Law-Order

 ''Joining the Army is voluntary and not a compulsion.
 If any aspirant wants to join, he can join as per his will, we don't conscript soldiers.
 But if you don't like this recruitment scheme ('Agnipath') then don't come to (join).
 Who is asking you to come?
 You are burning buses and trains.
 Who told you that you will be recruited into the armed forces.
 You will be selected only if you fulfil the eligibility criteria,'' he said.

-He also hit out at the Congress over party leader Priyanka Gandhi's statement against the Agnipath scheme and alleged that the grand old party is finding fault with even the best work of the Modi government as it is upset with Rahul Gandhi's questioning by the ED.
+Tagging a video of Singh's comments, Congress' media department chairman Pawan Khera took a dig at him saying, ''the man who went to court to postpone his own retirement is asking the youth to retire at 23.''
+Singh also hit out at the Congress over party leader Priyanka Gandhi's statement against the 'Agnipath' scheme and alleged that the grand old party is finding fault with even the best work of the Modi government as it is upset with Rahul Gandhi's questioning by the ED.

 The Agnipath scheme, announced on June 14, provides for the recruitment of youths in the age bracket of 17-and-half to 21 years for only four years with a provision to retain 25 per cent of them for 15 more years.
 Later, the government extended the upper age limit to 23 years for recruitment in 2022.